-^{} These performance rights can be exercised when performance conditions are met, subject to 3 continuous months service from the date of grant of the performance rights.
+\ These performance rights can be exercised when performance conditions are met, subject to 3 continuous months service from the date of grant of the performance rights.
+The performance conditions of all rights were met during the financial year.

 Performance rights granted carry no dividend or voting rights.